czytelny/backlog/README.md

 - Fix issue with lack of scrooling option when have more boards that windows width allows
 - Added notifications when adding/removing item from board

-### 1.4.0
-- Added item creation date - it's turned off by default (you can turn in on in settings).
-Old entries won't have date, though - only new one.
-- Limit of 4 boards removed
-- x32 build versions added for linux and windows

 ## Why I've wrote it ?
 When programming I often have a number of ideas related to possible improvements for the future or a cool new project.
 Most often, it's just one sentence or a couple of words - just a draft of an idea to expand in the future.